implico/frontend-starter/README.md

 //we didn't include jQuery directly in the "register" comp, because in that case it would also be ignored in other comps config.js.comps.jQuery: {
-  filename: false,    //we don't want to create any output - this is just an auxiliary comp
+  filename: null,    //we don't want to create any output - this is just an auxiliary comp
   bower: ['jquery'],
   watch: false
 }